dokku-alt/dokku-alt/README.md

 ## Triggering plugin hooks

 You use the `pluginhook` command to trigger hooks as if you might call a traditional hook script directly.
-Where before you might have triggered calling something like:
+Where before you might have triggered by calling something like:

     hooks/post-commit $REV $USER